Waujito/youtubeUnblock/README.md

 It seems like some TSPUs started to block wrongseq packets, so you should play around with faking strategies.
 I personally recommend to start with `md5sum` faking strategy.

+#### youtube with `--sni-domains=all`

+I know about this issue but it is **basically not an youtubeUnblock problem**.
+The problem is behind the large `*.googlevideo.com` domain name.
+All you want is to create a new configuration section for only youtube.
+It should go after section for all domains.
+For plain string arguments just `--fbegin` at the end of args list will work.
+In luci you can create section interactively.

 ### TV

 Televisions are the biggest headache.